taskurotta/taskurotta.org/_includes/md/doc.md

 ### Features

   - UI is web based: accessible via browser
-  - Every cluster's node console provides the same cluster wide information
+  - Every node's consoles provide identical information for entire cluster (data are cluster-wide)
-  - REST based: data can be extracted directly as JSON objects (simplifies integration with 3d party systems)
+  - REST based: data can be extracted directly as JSON objects (simplified integration with 3d party systems)
   - Provides possibility to register and launch tasks on schedule
   - Displays information on current state of the actor's queues
   - Displays information on actors activity